jeffscassell/usb_boot_disk_persistence/readme.md

    you're intentionally trying to hide something.
 Now let's open the USB device to create the new partition table for our empty disk.

-   Partition table:
+   #### Partition table

-   A table that describes to the disk where each of its partitions are, how big they are, and if they have any special flags that the computer might care about for special handling.
-In order to create any partitions, first this table needs to exist so that those partitions' details can be saved to it.
+   > A table that describes to the disk where each of its partitions are, how big
+   > they are, and if they have any special flags that the computer might care
+   > about for special handling.
+In order to create any partitions, first this
+   > table needs to exist so that those partitions' details can be saved to it.
-   It's kind of like an address book.
+   > It's kind of like an address book.

    ``` sudo gdisk <USB_device> ```